 Lakes, Reservoirs, and Ponds

-Throughout Maryland, manmade impoundments sustain populations of yellow perch.
+Throughout Maryland, man-made impoundments sustain populations of yellow perch.
 These range from large reservoirs to rural mill ponds, borrow pits, and other waters.
 In some cases, yellow perch populations are the result of state-run fish stocking programs.
 In other impoundments, yellow perch occur naturally.
+In many Maryland lakes, yellow perch can be caught year-round.